 Information Strava Collects

-- Profile and use information is collected about you when you choose to upload a picture, activity (including date, time and geo-location information as well as your speed and pace) or post, join a challenge, add your equipment usage, view others’ activities, or otherwise use the Services.
+Profile, activity and use information is collected about you when you choose to upload a picture, activity (including date, time and geo-location information as well as your speed and pace and perceived exertion) or post, join a challenge, add your equipment usage, view others’ activities, or otherwise use the Services.

-- Strava may collect or infer health information which may include information such as heart rate or other biometric information, such as power, cadence, height and weight or other indicators.
-Before you can upload health information to Strava or information from which Strava can infer health information, you must give your explicit consent to the processing of that health information by Strava.
+Strava may collect or infer health information.
+Certain health information may be inferred from sources such as heart rate or other measurements, including power, cadence, and weight or other indicators.
+Before you can upload health information to Strava, you must give your explicit consent to the processing of that health information by Strava.
 You can withdraw your consent to Strava processing your health information at any time.

-- Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook or Google (collectively, “Third-Party Accounts”).
-If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences with the applicable Third-Party Account.
+Strava allows you to sign up and log in to the Services using accounts you create with third-party products and services, such as Facebook, Google, or Apple (collectively, “Third-Party Accounts”).
+If you access the Services with Third-Party Accounts we will collect information that you have agreed to make available such as your name, email address, profile information and preferences.
 This information is collected by the Third-Party Account provider and is provided to Strava under their privacy policies.
-You can generally control the information that we receive from these sources using the privacy settings in your Third-Party Account.
+You can generally control the information that we receive from these sources using the privacy controls in your Third-Party Account.

 The Services use log files.
-Stored information includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
+The information stored in those files includes IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
 This information is used to analyze trends, administer, protect and secure the Services, track member movement in the aggregate, and gather broad demographic information for aggregate use.
-IP addresses, etc., may be linked to session IDs, athlete IDs and device identifiers.
+IP addresses may be linked to session IDs, athlete IDs and device identifiers.

 How Strava Uses Information

-Strava may de-identify or aggregate the content you make available in connection with the Services, in ways that do not personally identify you.
-Examples of such aggregated information or statistical data include information about equipment, usage, demographics, routes and performance.
-Strava may use, sell, license, and share this information with third parties for research, business or other purposes such as to improve walking, running or riding in cites via Strava Metro.
-Strava also uses aggregated data to generate our global heatmap.
-Please visit your privacy settings if you object to Strava using your information for these purposes.
+We do not sell your personal information.
+Strava may aggregate the information you and others make available in connection with the Services and post it publicly or share it with third parties.
+Examples of the type of information we may aggregate include information about equipment, usage, demographics, routes and performance.
+Strava may use, sell, license, and share this aggregated information with third parties for research, business or other purposes such as to improve walking, running or riding in cities via Strava Metro or to help our partners understand more about athletes, including the people who use their products and services.
+Strava also uses aggregated data to generate our Global Heatmap.
+Please visit your privacy controls if you object to Strava using your information for these purposes.

 How We Protect Information

 We take several measures to safeguard the collection, transmission and storage of the data we collect.
-Although we strive to employ reasonable protections for your information that are appropriate to its sensitivity, we do not guarantee or warrant the security of the information you share with us and we are not responsible for the theft, destruction, loss or inadvertent disclosure of your information or content.
-No system is 100% secure.
-The Services uses industry standard Secure Sockets Layer (SSL) technology to allow for the encryption of personal information and credit card numbers.
-Strava engages a company that is an industry leader in online security and Services verification to strengthen the security of Strava’s Services.
-The Services are registered with site identification authorities so that your browser can confirm Strava’s identity before any personally identifiable information is sent.
+We employ reasonable protections for your information that are appropriate to its sensitivity.
+The Services use industry standard Secure Sockets Layer (SSL) technology to allow for the encryption of personal information and credit card numbers.
+Strava engages providers that are industry leaders in online security, including Services verification, to strengthen the security of our Services.
+The Services are registered with site identification authorities so that your browser can confirm Strava’s identity before any personal information is sent.
 In addition, Strava’s secure servers protect this information using advanced firewall technology.

 Managing Your Settings

-Strava offers several features and settings to help you manage your privacy and how you share your activities.
-Most privacy settings are located in your privacy settings page, but some are specific to individual activities or athletes.
+Strava offers several features and settings to help you manage your privacy and share your activities.
+Most privacy controls are located in your privacy controls page, but some are specific to individual activities, athletes, or routes.
 Strava provides you the option to make your activities private.
-To manage your privacy settings, please visit https://strava.com/settings/privacy.
+Click here to manage your privacy controls.